 Instead of manually checking for updates, configure Workload Security to automatically check for security updates via a scheduled task.
 See Schedule Workload Security to perform tasks.

 You can manually initiate security updates at any time, regardless of scheduled tasks.

-To get security updates on one agent, go to Computers, select the agent, then right-click and select Actions > Download Security Update.
+To get security updates on a single agent, go to Computers, select the agent, then right-click and select Actions > Download Security Update.

 Check your security update status

 To view the status of your security updates, go to Administration > Updates > Security.